List of boardwalks in the United States: Myrtle Beach

 The 1.2 mile Myrtle Beach Boardwalk, finished in 2010, was recognized later that year by National Geographic as the nations's #3 boardwalk behind the ones at Atlantic City and Coney Island.

 Texas

 Kemah

 The Kemah Boardwalk is a hotel and restaurant destination in Kemah, Texas, USA, which also features a small selection of amusement rides.
 The main attractions of the 35 acre complex, which opened in 2001, are its many restaurants overlooking Galveston Bay, recreational sailing, and rides.
 The area was developed by Landry's, which owns all of the restaurants on the boardwalk.
 Activities include shopping and midway games, as well as a miniature train that traverses the entire area.
 Additional attractions include a 36 ft carousel a 65 ft Ferris wheel and a new wooden roller coaster.

 Virginia

 Virginia Beach

-Virginia Beach, Virginia's 3 mi boardwalk features restaurants, entertainment, and many sporting events.
+Virginia Beach's 3 mi boardwalk features restaurants, entertainment, and many sporting events.